Koh Hong Travel Guide: Phang Nga Bay’s Best Island (Krabi)

 The Hong Island viewpoint reminded us of the Ang Thong National Park viewpoint we visited in Koh Samui.
 However, the hike up was easier than in Ang Thong.

-3. Relax on the beach
+3. Relax on the Koh Hong beach

-You can relax on Koh Hong Island’s white sand beach in the small bay with beautiful turquoise water.
+Another thing to do on Hong island is, obviously, relaxing on Koh Hong Island’s white sand beach in the small bay with beautiful turquoise water.

 We were surprised at how fine the sand on the Hong Island beach was.